Lercanidipine is a calcium channel blocker medicine used to treat high blood pressure (hypertension).

 Who can take lercanidipine

 Most adults aged 18 and over can take lercanidipine.

 Lercanidipine is not suitable for some people.

-- have had an allergic reaction to lercanidipine or any other medicine in the past
+- have ever had an allergic reaction to lercanidipine or any other medicine

-- are trying to get pregnant, are pregnant or you're breastfeeding
+- are trying to get pregnant, are already pregnant or you're breastfeeding

 - have liver or kidney disease